 element is present in the Beacon or Probe Response frame that the Authenticator sent.

-— Additionally, contains an IDPK KDE when dot11IdentifierPrivacySupported is true on the Authenticator and the Supplicant has indicated the capability in RSNXE .
+— Additionally, contains an IDPK KDE if and only if all of the following are true

+dot11IdentifierPrivacySupported is true on the Authenticator

+Supplicant has indicated the Identifier Privacy capability in RSNXE .

+Authenticator has not delivered idpk during the current 802.11 association.

+Either the Supplicant has not included an IDP MIC element in the association request for the current association or the Supplicant has included an IDP MIC element with Key Request subfield set to 1 in the Control field of the association request.

 IDPK KDE contains the identifier privacy public key for the ESS.

 Add to MIB definitions p3816.33